digital-archives/HISTGA1011/slides/access.md

 # Announcements

-- Next week's class will be virtual
+- Next week's class will be in-person/group activity
-- Next week's class will start a little bit later (5:30pm)
-- I will send each of you feedback on your Abstract.
-Feel free to schedule a time with me if you'd like to discuss your Final Project is more detail (or go over my feedback).
+- Next week, your Project Abstract is due.
+I will send each of you feedback on your Abstract after I review.
+Feel free to schedule a time with me if you'd like to discuss your Final Project in more detail (or go over my feedback).

 ---